louismullie/temp-data/markdown_final/f605b405-d26f-4c55-bdcb-f4dcdd01eb2c.md

 ### Clinical policy: critical issues in the evaluation and management of adult patients in the emergency department with asymptomatic elevated blood pressure [^113QfQpx].
 Annals of Emergency Medicine (2013).
 Medium credibility.

 Asymptomatic markedly elevated blood pressure — ED medical intervention recommendations: 'Level A recommendations.
-None specified'.'Level B recommendations.
-None specified'.Under 'Level C recommendations', (1) 'In patients with asymptomatic markedly elevated blood pressure, routine ED medical intervention is not required'.(2) 'In select patient populations (eg, poor follow-up), emergency physicians may treat markedly elevated blood pressure in the ED and/or initiate therapy for long-term control.
+None specified'.
+'Level B recommendations.
+None specified'.
+Under 'Level C recommendations', (1) 'In patients with asymptomatic markedly elevated blood pressure, routine ED medical intervention is not required'.
+(2) 'In select patient populations (eg, poor follow-up), emergency physicians may treat markedly elevated blood pressure in the ED and/or initiate therapy for long-term control.
 [Consensus recommendation]' (3) 'Patients with asymptomatic markedly elevated blood pressure should be referred for outpatient follow-up.
 [Consensus recommendation]'

 ---